aimat-lab/visual_graph_datasets/README.rst

     #       annotation.
     TARGET_TYPE: str = 'regression'  # alternatively: 'classification'
     # This has to be the string name of the CSV column which contains the target value.
     # You may also give multiple column names here for a multi-regression dataset or a
     # classification dataset.
-    TARGET_COLUMN_NAMES: t.List[str] = ['LogS']
+    TARGET_COLUMN_NAMES: t.List[str] = ['value']
+    # A unique string name for the dataset
+    DATASET_NAME: str = 'custom'

+    # == DO NOT CHANGE ==
     # This will invoke the actual implementation of the conversion.
 After this code has
     # finished executing, you can find the dataset folder within the
     # "results/generate_molecule_dataset_from_csv__custom" folder that has been created
     experiment = Experiment.extend(
         os.path.join(EXPERIMENTS_PATH, 'generate_molecule_dataset_from_csv.py'),